DevExpress-Examples/xpo-json-serialization/Readme.md

 ## Configure XPO
 * Install [DevExpress.XPO](https://www.nuget.org/packages/DevExpress.Xpo/) Nuget package.
    `Install-Package DevExpress.Xpo`
 * Use the [ORM Data Model Wizard](https://documentation.devexpress.com/CoreLibraries/14810) to create the data model or generate it from the existing database.
-This step is required, because the ORM Data Model Wizard adds extension methods that will be used later in this tutorial.
 * Add the connection string to the *appsettings.json* file.
    ```json
    "ConnectionStrings": {